rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 M350 X16 Y16 Z16 I1 ; Microstepping with interpolation
 M350 E32 I0 ; Microstepping without interpolation
 M92 X100.00 Y100.00 Z400.00 E280.00 ; Steps per mm
 **Once you have changed/verified the motor settings, review the networking top portion of the file.
-When completed, copy all the files located in the 'Config' directory over to your sd-card's 'sys' folder.
-Additionally, copy the files located in the 'Macro' folder over to your sd-card's 'macro' folder.*
+When completed, copy all the files located in the 'sys' directory over to your sd-card's 'sys' folder.
+Additionally, copy the files located in the 'macros' folder over to your sd-card's 'macros' folder.*

 2) Stallguard sensitivity.
 As the config.g file is for using 0.9 X/Y steppers, you most likely need to adjust your stallguard sensitivity.
 Look for the "M915" gcode.